What We Do?

 Here are foundation materials on our core investment processes:

-- Active Value Strategy: Quant Value Philosophy
+- Focused Value Strategy: Quant Value Philosophy

-- Active Momentum Strategy: Quant Momentum Philosophy
+- Focused Momentum Strategy: Quant Momentum Philosophy

 - Asset Allocation Strategy: Robust Asset Allocation Philosophy

-A primer on investing
+A Primer on Investing

 A family office is a company, or a group of people, who manage the wealth a family has gained over generations.
 The term family office has an element of cachet, and even mystique, because it is usually associated with the ultra-wealthy.
 But guess what?